 Turnover, in the form of tuition fees and enrolment fees, is recognised over the number of teaching weeks of the relevant course, which may span a financial year.
-Any receipts in advance of a course starting date are held on the Statement of Financial Position as deferred income.
+Any receipts in advance of a course starting date are held on the Statement of Financial Position as deferred income to the extent that they are non refundable under the Students Terms and Conditions.